anglyan/spikingnet/README.md

 In my laptop, the Julia 1.0 test case takes around 5s to run.
 The equivalent Python version (Python 3.7) takes around 3m30s.
-That's faster than the first Python implementation that incorporated some additional bookkeeping on the Python side, but Julia is still 20 times faster.
+That's faster than the first Python implementation that incorporated some additional bookkeeping on the Python side, but Julia is still 40 times faster.

-Here is a short description of the Julia and Python implementations:

 ## Julia implementation